 Teach Art Classes

-If you like to teach but do not like to be in font of a camera, teaching local art classes or one-on-one classes is a great way to earn weekly income.
+If you like to teach but do not like to be in front of a camera, teaching local art classes or one-on-one classes is a great way to earn a weekly income.

 Do some research and see if there is a local place that will allow you to teach art classes.